-

 a) Recruitment

 Section 22 of the Human Rights Act 1993 makes it unlawful for employers to make decisions in an employment context on the basis of prohibited grounds.
-This includes employing, promoting or dismissing on the basis of prohibited grounds, such as sex, sexual orientation, marital status, religious and ethical beliefs, political opinion, race or ethnicity, disability, age and employment status.
+This includes employing, promoting or dismissing on the basis of prohibited grounds (sex, sexual orientation, marital or family status, religious and ethical beliefs, political opinion, race, colour or ethnicity, disability, age and employment status).
 There is a risk that AI may base its decision on one or more of these unlawful grounds.
-This can occur when automated rejections of candidates are based on prejudicial data that is inputted into the automated programme, such as data modelled on former or existing employees which represent a majority of one gender or ethnicity.
+This can occur when automated rejections of candidates are based on prejudicial data that is inputted into the automated programme, such as data modelled on former or existing employees which represent, for example, a majority of one gender or ethnicity.
 When using AI in recruitment, employers should proceed with caution by ensuring data inputted is not biased, and human reviews take place regularly to assess diversity and ensure that any indirect or inadvertent discrimination is identified and corrected.

 b) Termination